thegworld/gtx-browser/chromecast/cast_core/README.md

 [generate certificates](https://goto.google.com/cast-core-on-glinux#certificates)
 for device type `tv`.
-4. Cast from a Chrome instance running on the local machine (either an official Chrome release or a locally built Chromium instance).
+4. Cast from a Chrome instance running on the local machine (either an official Chrome release or a locally built GTx Browser instance).
 It may take a few minutes for the Cast Core instance to show up as a valid cast target.

 # Troubleshooting